johnebri/expense-api/README.md

 # Expense REST API
-Expense REST API is an api that allows a use to perform CRUD operations on expenses.
+Expense REST API is an api that allows a user to perform CRUD operations on expenses.
 The user can
 - Add an Expense
 - Retrieve all expenses
 - Retrieve an expense